TonyFlury/py-importjson/docs/GettingStarted.rst

   - a name of ``__parent__`` can be used to define that the class is subclassed from another class within the json file.
   - a name of ``__class_attributes__`` can be used to define class data attributes (rather than instance attributes). name/value pairs in the ``__class_attributes__`` dictionary are converted to class data attributes with the appropriate name and starting value.
   - a name of ``__constraints__`` can be used to define type, range and other constraints for the instance data attributes (See :doc:`Constraints` for details on how to specify constraints)
+  - a name of ''__repr__'' can be used to define a customised repr format, and the name of ''__str__'' can be used to define a default str format - see :ref:`repr & str format` for more details.
 - within a class dictionary - any name/value pairs where the value is a dictionary is defined as instance data variable with a default value of a dictionary.

 You can define multiple classes per json file.